Critical Thinking

 Teachers and students use this classic learning strategy often.
 To keep it from getting stale, try these tweaks.Designing a Course That Develops Students’ Metacognition

-By shifting their focus to the process of learning instead of the product, students are encouraged to develop critical cognitive competencies.7 Ways to Show Students Their Academic Growth
+By shifting their focus to the process of learning instead of the product, students are encouraged to develop critical cognitive competencies.Inspiring High School Students to Think About Their Future

 Teacher-tested, motivating activities that get students out of their own performance loop and make learning visible—even when they struggle to see the forest for the trees.Why Students Should Write in All Subjects